jonathanchw/Refrigo-web-app-react-express/README.md

 ### About the app

 Actually, there are two separated apps.
-The Client which serves the FrontEnd (using React), and the Server (in Node/Express).
+The Client which serves the FrontEnd (using React), and the Server (Node.js/Express).
 For this Web App a database table in mysql language is needed which is in the root folder (refrigodb.sql).
 For its use you could use a MySQL database manager like Xammp, and then you should configure the file (...server\config.json) to get the database address.